 If you know (or you think) that your ancestors were from Sant’Agata di Militello, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.

-Registry offices in Sicilia and in Messina province were established in early 1800: it means that you could find information in Sant’Agata di Militello registrar as of that date.
+Registry offices in Sicilia and in Messina province were established around 1820: it means that you could find information in Sant’Agata di Militello registrar as of that date.

-In the next picture you can see the demographic trends in Sant’Agata di Militello from the Italian Unification (1861).
+Next picture shows the demographic trends in Sant’Agata di Militello from the Italian Unification (1861) an important info to understand how many people lived there in the past.

 It could be important to know if the last name you are investigating is a frequent surname in Sant’Agata di Militello.
 As more your surname is common in Sant’Agata di Militello, as more it could be difficult to find the right info about your ancestors in Sant’Agata di Militello archives if you have not exact dates.